 The authors of the study, nevertheless, note that further research is required.
 And, Ginkgo Biloba may not be the most secure or efficient alternative for prescription nootropics available.

 Creatine, which is a key component of protein, is an amino acid.
 Among athletes, this supplement is common because it can help improve the performance of the workout.
 It may have a certain impact on mental abilities as well.

 A 2018 study showed that the application of creatine tends to aid in short-term memory and thought.
 It is uncertain if it assists the brain in other respects.

 Creatine supplementation of up to 30 grams a day is stated by the International Society of Sports Nutrition to be safe for healthy citizens to seek for 5 years.

 Another 2018 study states that there has been little research on whether this supplement for young athletes is safe and reliable.

-Nootropics and smart drugs refer to mental function-enhancing plant, synthetic and pharmaceutical medicines.
+Nootropics and smart drugs refer to the mental function-enhancing plant, synthetic and pharmaceutical medicines.
 Wise opioid medications, such as Adderall and Ritalin, have the most effective and most important effects on memory and concentration.

 There are readily available synthetic nootropic supplements such as Noopept and piracetam, but there is a lack of studies on their efficacy in healthy adults.